 - Place 12 mini cupcake linings in a muffin pan.

-- Melt your chocolate and coconut oil together, in small increments so as not to burn it.
+- Melt ¾ cup chocolate chips and 1 tsp coconut oil together, in small increments so as not to burn it.

 - Place enough of your chocolate mixture in the bottom of each cup to cover the bottom, about a spoonful.
 Then place this in the freezer for 5-10 minutes to solidify.

-- While your chocolate is cooling, mix your coconut butter, matcha, and maple syrup together.
+- While your chocolate is cooling, mix your coconut butter, matcha, collagen, and maple syrup together.

 - Remove your chocolate and place about 1-1.5 tsp of your matcha mixture in each one of the cups.
 Use your fingers to smooth out the matcha evenly on top of the chocolate.

-- Cover the cups with the remainder of the chocolate.
+- Mix the last ¾ cup chips with 1 tsp coconut oil, melt.
+Cover the cups with the remainder of the chocolate.
 Freeze this just to harden the chocolate.

 - Store them in the fridge (or freezer works too).